 Background of the Cold War

-The Construction of the Berlin Wall
+The construction of the Berlin Wall.

 Purpose of the Berlin Wall

-Impact on Berlin and the Cold War
+Consequences of and for Berlin and Cold War

 The Berlin Wall had a profound impact on both the city and the broader Cold War context: